tiagooo/100-days-of-code/exercises/daily_log.md

 ## Day 3 (16-08)

-* Learned about decorators.
+* Learned more about decorators.
-* Completed chapter 2 of the book "Flask web development".

 ## Day 4 (17-08)